IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 Example to leverage [UCD packaging format v2](https://www.ibm.com/docs/en/urbancode-deploy/7.2.1?topic=czcv-creating-zos-component-version-using-v2-package-format):

-- Note: This requires setting the deployTypes attribute on the UCD shiplist container level, which are defined via the `containerMapping` property passed via `--packagingPropFiles` .
-The property maps the last level qualifiers to the deployType.
+- Note: This requires setting the `deployType` attribute on the UCD shiplist container level, which are defined via the `containerMapping` property passed via `--packagingPropFiles`.
+The property maps the last level qualifiers to the `deployType`.
 A sample is provided at [applicationRepositoryProps.properties](applicationRepositoryProps.properties).
-Additionally, the Buztool properties file requires the mapping of deployTypes to copyTypes to configure how files are copied from the PDS to the temporary directory on USS for the packaging process of the v2 format.
+Additionally, the Buztool properties file requires the mapping of `deployType` to `copyType` to configure how files are copied from the PDS to the temporary directory on USS for the packaging process of the v2 format.

 ```
 $DBB_HOME/bin/groovyz dbb-ucd-packaging.groovy --buztool /var/ucd/agent/bin/buztool.sh --workDir /var/build/job/dbb-outputdir --component MYCOMP --propertyFile /var/ucd/agent/conf/artifactrepository/myapp.artifactory.properties --versionName MyVersion --pipelineURL https://ci-server/job/MortgageApplication/34/ --ucdV2PackageFormat